• Skip to primary navigation

 Compiled by the Road Trip Alberta team

 Tucked away in the southwest corner of Alberta, Waterton Lakes straddles the mountains and the prairies, creating a park with a diverse ecosystem that offers the rugged outdoors-type plenty to do.
-While the natural beauty of the park is overwhelming, the tiny town at its heart packs more activity than imagined, with a small-town charm you won’t find anywhere else along the Canadian Rockies.
+While the park’s natural beauty is overwhelming, the tiny town at its heart packs more activity than imagined, with a small-town charm you won’t find anywhere else along the Canadian Rockies.
 You will certainly not run out of things to do in Waterton, and this post will help guide you in enjoying it fully.

 Aerial View of Waterton Lakes National Park